-- Ensure you use adequate contraception or abstinence from sex to avoid pregnancy while taking ramipril.
+- Ensure you use adequate contraception or abstain from sex to avoid pregnancy while taking ramipril.
 If you inadvertently become pregnant while taking ramipril, contact your healthcare provider immediately.

 - If you also have diabetes, you may need to monitor your blood sugar levels more closely during the first few weeks of ramipril therapy.

-- Limit your alcohol intake while taking ramipril because ramipril can further lower your blood pressure and increase the risk of side effects.
+- Limit your alcohol intake while taking ramipril because alcohol can further lower your blood pressure and increase the risk of side effects.

 - Peak concentrations of ramipril are reached within an hour of oral administration.

 - Blood pressure lowering effects are seen within an hour of oral administration with peak effects achieved by four to six hours.
 Blood pressure lowering effects are maintained for at least 24 hours, although in some patients these effects may diminish towards the end of the 24 hour period.
 It may take several weeks before optimal blood pressure lowering effects are achieved.

 - Abrupt withdrawal of ramipril has not resulted in an abrupt increase in blood pressure; however, as with most antihypertensive drugs, it is best to discontinue ramipril slowly.

 - Studies have shown that ramipril is as effective and well tolerated as enalapril.

 Medicines that interact with ramipril may either decrease its effect, affect how long it works for, increase side effects, or have less of an effect when taken with ramipril.
 An interaction between two medications does not always mean that you must stop taking one of the medications; however, sometimes it does.
 Speak to your doctor about how drug interactions should be managed.

 Common medications that may interact with ramipril include: